DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - ✴️**Clearing**: removal of sensitive data from a storage device such that there is assurance data may not be reconstructed using normal functions or software recovery or software recovery utilities; over-writing existing data or scrubbing un-needed data.
 Clearing describes preparing media for 📝reuse in same-security/sensitivity level.
 When media is cleared, unclassified data is written over all addressable locations on the media.
 Once that's completed, the media can be reused
   - ✴️**Purging (Sanitization)**: removal of sensitive data from a system or device with the intent that data cannot be reconstructed by any known technique; usually refers to mutliple clearing passes combined with other tools-- not considered acceptable for top secret data.
       - Purging overwrites the media with random bits multiple times and includes additional steps to ensure that data is removed.
 It ensures there isn’t any data remanence.
+      - Purged media can then be reused in less secure environments.
       - Purging is a more intensive form of clearing for 📝reuse in lower-security areas
       - The 🍎NIST SP 800-88 process for sanitization and disposition shows that media that will be reused and was classified at a moderate level should be purged and then that purge should be validated.
 Finally, it should be documented. ✏️Validation processes are conducted to ensure that the sanitization process was completed, avoiding data remanence.
 A validation form  helps to ensure that each device has been checked and that it was properly wiped, purged, or sanitized.
   - ✴️**Overwriting**: Same as Clearing and also known as 🔥Purging.
 Overwriting the disks multiple times will remove all existing data.
 This is called purging, and purged media can then be 📝re-used again.